isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-09-queenstown.md

 #### **Superlatives and Success**
 At the opening, Prime Minister Lee described Queenstown Branch Library as “a milestone in our rising standards of life” and announced that similar libraries would be set up in every major housing estate such as Toa Payoh, Katong, Jurong and Woodlands.
 He noted that these libraries would provide convenient access to books which most people could not afford to buy, and they would also be “sanctuaries of peace and quiet where concentration and better work is possible”.
 Queenstown Branch Library, he said, marked “one milestone along the road up the hill towards a more educated society”.[^14]

+The library’s popularity was evident in the snaking queues at the counter that formed on Saturdays as people borrowed and returned books.
+Additional staff had to be deployed to handle the crowd, many of them students in their early teens or younger.
+The library was so popular that by the end of 1972, it had achieved 97 percent of its membership target of 24,000.
+The number of books borrowed that year also saw a 15.9 percent increase to 1.76 million, compared with 1.5 million loans in 1971.[^15]

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-16-issue-3/queenstown/queenstown-queeingup.jpg">